AerynOS/infra/README.md

 Our infra is comprised of the Summit, Avalanche and Vessel service components built in Rust:

 - **Summit:** Package build-controller, build-orchestrator and build-dashboard.
 Monitors recipes tree and automatically builds new, incoming recipes once they show up.
 - **Avalanche:** Build agent middleware.
-Takes build orders from Summit and builds them with Boulder on a remote system, sends build logs back in real time to Summit, and reports the build result to summit at the end of the build.
+Takes build orders from Summit and builds them with Boulder on a remote system, sends build logs back in real time to Summit, and reports the build result to Summit at the end of the build.
 - **Vessel:** Package repository manager.
 Summit tells Vessel which packages and other build artefacts to expect from a build task that Avalanche has completed, and then Avalanche pushes those packages and build artefacts to Vessel, which then saves them in the appropriate place and re-indexes the repository with the new packages, so users can install/update them.

 ## Prerequisites